askiiart/fast-stable-diffusion/README.md

 This is a universal version of TheLastBen's [fast-stable-diffusion](https://github.com/TheLastBen/fast-stable-diffusion) repository.
 It is a fork of the original repository, but is universal (for Linux).
 I'll keep the AUTOMATIC1111 notebook working for sure, but no promises about the others.

 Note: **Only universal on Linux**, only `Local_fast_DreamBooth-Win.iypnb` is Windows compatible.
-And IDK about Mac, but I don't think anyone cares about Mac either.
+And IDK about Mac, but I don't think anyone cares about Mac anyways.

+## TODO:
+ - Add universal site-packages...-ing